 Go to the “My Book” page for more information

-This website contains many of my finest agates.
-I have categorized and photographed them so that you can enjoy and learn from them at your leisure.
-This agate gallery will continue to be a work in process.
-I hope you enjoy browsing these agates - I sure enjoyed collecting, cutting and polishing them.
-Click all the agate photos to enlarge them.
-Also, scrolling over many of the photos will provide additional agate information, such as source location and dimension.
+This website contains some of my finest agates.
+Within this site you will see agates from many worldwide agate deposits.
+They may be viewed HERE.
+I have categorized and photographed them so you can enjoy and learn at your leisure.
+This resource will continue to be a work in process.
+I hope you enjoy browsing these agates – I sure enjoyed collecting, cutting and polishing them.
+You may click all the agate photos to enlarge them.

 Rockhounding as a hobby is facing new challenges.
 Despite recent regulations, rockhounds today still have tremendous rock collecting opportunities.
 Old time rockhounds often say everything has been picked up.
 But those who dig, agree that many rare and beautiful agates lay just below the surface.
 This is the case with countless rocks and minerals.
 Rain and wind constantly reveal these treasures.
 Digging will uncover more.
 I commonly bring a shovel and a pick when I go rock collecting.

 Most agates are associated with igneous rocks; Primarily andesite, rhyolite and basalt.
 Fine dryhead agates, Teepee Canyon agates and other agates are found with sedimentary rocks.